PerStirpes/partner-integrations/README.md

-# Bungalow Partner Integration Endpoint Segment Functions Library
+# Bungalow Partner Integration Segment Functions Library

 This repository contains our partner integration functions that are hosted within Bungalow's Segment instance.
 If you're building out a new partner integration endpoint, or a custom piece of code that you want Segment to run, use this repo as the set of examples.